 Morse Pond School has a wealth of services available to students.
 We also have volunteers (VIPS) available for a myriad of supports.
 If you have any questions or need assistance, please contact the assistant principal’s office at (508 548-7300 ext.
 403).
 You may also email email@example.com.

 The Health Teacher will send a notice home with students prior to the start of this unit.
 Materials will be made available for parents/guardians to review.

-Report Cards and Conferences
+Report Cards and Parent/Guardian Conferences

 Report cards are not a substitute for parent/guardian conferences.
 Conferences may be scheduled at any time of the year when a parent/guardian or teacher believes it would be in the best interest of the student.
-Formal conferences with parents and/or guardians will be scheduled at least once a year.
+Formal conferences with parents/guardians will be scheduled at least once a year.
 Conferences provide two-way reporting: parent/guardian-to-teacher and teacher-to-parent/guardian.
-Please refer to the school calendar for scheduled parent/guardian conference dates.
+Please refer to your child’s school calendar for scheduled parent/guardian conference dates.

 Teaching About Alcohol, Tobacco, Drugs, and Vaping